 Are your teeth sensitive to hot or cold food and beverages?
 Chances are, you may need a cavity filled.
-Most dental insurers will pay for the majority of the bill while you cover the rest with a small co-payment.
+Most dental insurers will pay most of the bill while you cover the rest with a small co-payment.

-If you don’t have a dental plan, you may be asking yourself; how much is a tooth filling?
+If you don’t have a dental plan, you may ask yourself, how much is a tooth filling?
 Unfortunately, the answer is not easy, and the cost will vary depending on a few factors.

 Different materials are used in dental fillings, and each option differs in price.
 These materials are:

 One of the most common materials used in tooth fillings is metal, and one of these metals is silver amalgam.
-If you are on a budget, these would be a good fit for you even though these fillings consist of cheap materials such as silver, tin, and zinc.
+If you are on a budget, these would be a good fit for you, even though these fillings contain cheap materials such as silver, tin, and zinc.
 Amalgam can last up to ten years, sometimes even longer.

 These tooth fillings put most people off as they do not blend in with the color of your teeth, thus making them more noticeable.
 Unfortunately, there have also been certain situations where the metal expands and can cause the tooth to fracture.